The South Hams Society

 Registered charity no. 263985

-Our objectives are to stimulate interest and care for the beauty, history and character of the South Hams, encourage high standards of planning and architecture that respect the character of the South Hams, to secure the protection and improvement of the landscape, features of historic interest and public amenity and to promote the conservation of the South Hams as a living, working environment.
+Our objectives are to stimulate interest and care for the beauty, history and character of the South Hams.
+We work to secure the protection and improvement of the landscape, features of historic interest and public amenity and to promote the conservation of the South Hams as a living and working environment.
 We encourage high standards of planning and architecture that respect the character of the area.

 We take the protection of the South Devon Area of Outstanding Natural Beauty (AONB) very seriously and work hard to increase people’s knowledge and appreciation of our precious environment.
 We support the right development – in the right places – and strenuously oppose inappropriate development.

 The Society supports the seven ‘Nolan Principles in Public Life’ and expects everyone involved with planning, from applicants to decision takers, to undertake their work in accordance with them.
 The Society and it’s members aim to meet the same standards.

 The Seymour Drive ex-wood described by the Applicants as a “brownfield site!”
 See our post below.

 This is the second in our series of ‘FREE’ Farm Briefings, Dr James Jones, who is a farmer and agricultural consultant, has kindly invited members and friends of the South Hams Society to Rickham Farm on Saturday, 5 October, at 10 am.
 Please contact Elizabeth Bennett (Eeebee@southpool.co.uk) or Tel.
 01548 531038 if you would like...read more